 Car transport prices for the Dodge Charger is usually depend on the pickup and delivery cities more than the size of the vehicle.
 Car transport companies will charge more for larger or heavier vehicles, but as the Charger is a standard sedan-sized car it wonaAEAâ„¢t cost you any additional money other than the mileage cost.
 The from and the to are very important, and most car transportation companies price on a per-mile basis.
 Longer car shipping routes generally cost more, as do pickup or delivery cities that are considered out of the way or difficult to get to or from by car transport companies.
 This is important if youaAEAâ„¢re shipping on a budget and live in a more rural area; car transport companies tend to stick to highly-populated areas, so if you need car transport on a budget you may want to consider driving your car to a more car-transport-friendly pickup location, or driving it from an easier location after itaAEAâ„¢s dropped off.

 But regardless of where you’re shipping to or from, American Auto Shipping is here to help.
-Simply fill out our free online car transport quote request form and you’ll receive up to ten free quotes from our reputable and reliable car transport companies.
-We clear all our affiliate companies for reliability ahead of time, which means we make sure they are all fully licensed, bonded and insured before we ever send them your information.
+Simply fill out our free online car transport quote request form and you’ll receive an instant quote.
 You can also call our toll-free telephone number and speak to one of our own live car transport representatives if you have questions or concerns about our quote form, website, or the car transport industry in general.
 So go ahead, give us a call, or fill out our free form, and find out what American Auto Shipping can do for you and all your car transport needs.